 Most of my active research program is focused on topics related to agriculture, water, and the dynamics of working landscapes.
 My currently active research projects include work designed to:

-- Explore the dynamics and impacts of participatory and on-farm research methods on farmer understanding, ownership, and trust in science on environmental problems.
+- Explore the dynamics and impacts of participatory and on-farm research methods on farmer understanding, ownership, and trust in science on agri-environmental problems.

 - Improve the representation of human behaviors in watershed-scale environmental models by gathering systematic social science data and using it to inform specification of the behaviors of humans in complex coupled models.

 Having recently moved to Ohio State, I have yet to build a large portfolio of courses.
 However, I will be teaching a seminar on ENR 8897: Research Design/Proposals in Spring 2017 and am hoping to develop courses in the Sociology of Food and Agriculture, Sustainable Agriculture Systems, and Water and Society in the coming years.